Filippa Angeldahl: Club career

-Angeldahl started playing football together with her friend Nathalie Björn at the age of six when Angeldahl's father helped create Vaksala SK, a girl's team for their age.
+Angeldahl started playing football together with her friend Nathalie Björn at the age of six when Angeldahl's father helped create Vaksala SK, a girls' team for their age.
 They beat everyone in their age group, teams two years older than them, and won a boys' league too.
 In 2013, Angeldahl joined Elitettan club IK Sirius, with which she scored once in 13 appearances over the season.

 In 2014, together with Björn, Angeldahl joined AIK, who had been promoted back to the Damallsvenskan, quickly becoming consistent choices for the starting squad.

 After AIK's relegation at the end of 2015 Damallsvenskan, In January 2016, Angeldahl signed with Hammarby, who were also relegated to the Elitettan.
 In October 2016, Angeldahl scored the decisive goal against Sundsvalls DFF to seal the club's promotion back to the Damallsvenskan with one round left to go.
 Her performances for Hammarby won her the 2017 Damallsvenskan Most Valuable Player award.
 Shortly afterwards she was transferred to League champions Linköping FC.

 In 2020, Angeldahl joined Kopparbergs/Göteborg FC.
 In September 2020, she scored her first goal in a 2–0 victory over Djurgården.
 Two months later, she scored in the 7–0 victory over Linköping FC, securing the 2020 Damallsvenskan championship, marking the first time the club won the Swedish championship.
-In December 2024, while still celebrating the championship, the club dissolved, leaving Angeldahl without a club.
+In December 2020, while still celebrating the championship, the club dissolved, leaving Angeldahl without a club.
 However, in January 2021, BK Häcken invested in the club, making it their women's department and Angeldahl became a BK Häcken player.

 On 2 September 2021, it was announced that Angeldahl had signed a two-year deal with the option of a further year with English Women's Super League side Manchester City.
 On 18 May 2024, it was announced that Angeldahl would leave the club upon the expiry of her contract.

 On 1 July 2024, it was announced that she had signed for Liga F club Real Madrid.
 Her move to Real Madrid led to more playing time, and in December 2024, the Swedish Football Association awarded her the Midfielder of the Year award at Fotbollsgalan.
+Angeldahl became one of the most important players for Real Madrid and established herself as a consistent starter for the club.
+In her debut season, she made 44 appearances, the most by any player in the squad that season, and scored 5 goals in all competitions.